Bishop Noll junior duo overwhelms Lake Station

 “I kid you not, I came down and did not know I was going to do a behind-the-back (pass) until that second,” Blakely said.
 “I was going to go for the layup, but then I dished it at the last second.”

 Bishop Noll (10-14) has won six straight sectional titles, and Warriors coach Vanita Golston said she was proud of the way her entire team came out in its quest for a seventh consecutive crown.
-Aside from Fuentes and Blakely, the Warriors had five other players score, including 12 points from Damacio and 10 points from senior Emily Sutton.
+Aside from Fuentes and Blakely, Bishop Noll had five other players score, including 12 points from Damacio and 10 points from senior guard Emily Sutton.

 “When you have a player like Courtney Blakely or Rose Fuentes, teams will try to dial in and shut them down,” Golston said.
 “So, the more we can grow the confidence of every single player on the floor, every single player on the bench, it shows the opponent that you may be able to take one option away, but we have many tools.”

-Freshman guard Nasiya Gause led Lake Station (15-9) with a game-high 31 points.
+Freshman guard Nasiya Gause led the Eagles (15-9) with a game-high 31 points and scored 17 points in the first half.
+However, her herculean effort wasn’t enough to overcome an offensive explosion by the Warriors, who poured in a season high.

-The Eagles finished the year with 15 victories — tying their school record from last season — and also clinched their first conference title since 1992.
-Chabes said his players have nothing to be ashamed off.
+Lake Station finished the year with 15 victories — tying its school record from last season — and also clinched its first conference title since 1992.
+Eagles coach Rudy Chabes said his players have nothing to be ashamed off.

 “Overall, there was nothing we could do,” Chabes said.
 “We beat them by 17 earlier in the season, and they we were ready.
 They wanted it.”